This is the featured image of the Making Big Room House - The Complete Guide To Kick And Bass Creation blog article.

 Big Room - Lead - Modulation

-In the FX section, add some reverb, dimension expansion and EQ.
-Increase the dry/wet knob on the reverb ever-so-slightly and set the size just past 12 o’clock.
+Add some reverb, dimension expansion, and EQ in the FX section.
+Increase the dry/wet knob on the reverb ever-so-slightly and set the size just past 12 o'clock.
 The Macro section of the synth will control the wetness of the sound.

 Big Room - Lead - Reverb